pat154/seven-react/README.md

 # Channel Seven React Component

-This project contains a simple React view with a single component that displays a Home and Away promo.
+This project contains a simple React app with a single component that displays a Home and Away promo.

-For reusable, the promo component dynamically takes a show name and show image.
+For reusability, the promo component dynamically takes a show name and show image.

 This app is written using typescript and also contains a passing test suite.
+Test can be run using `npm test`.